Canon 7D II vs Leica T

 Studio photographers will appreciate that the Canon 7D II (unlike the T Typ 701) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the 7D Mark II and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
+The T Typ 701 was replaced by the Leica TL, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Leica T?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.